Leslie Green: Early and private life

-Green was born in Maida Vale, London in 1875, the second of four children of architect and Crown Surveyor Arthur Green and his wife Emily.
+Green was born in Maida Vale, London in 1875, the second of four children of architect and Crown Surveyor Arthur Green and his wife Emily Robertson.
 He spent periods studying at Dover College and South Kensington School of Art, and in Paris, between periods working as an assistant in his father's architectural practice.

 Green married Mildred Ethel Wildy (1879–1960) in Clapham in April 1902.
 In 1904, they had a daughter, Vera (1904–1995).

 Career

 Green established his own practice as an architect in 1897, working initially from his father's offices, before moving to Haymarket in 1900 and then to Adelphi House on Adam Street, by the Strand, in 1903.
 He became an associate of the Royal Institute of British Architects (RIBA) in 1898, and a member in 1899.
 Early commissions included works to homes and shops in various parts of the capital city.

 In 1903 he was appointed as architect for the Underground Electric Railways Company of London (UERL) to design stations for three underground railway lines then under construction – the Great Northern, Piccadilly and Brompton Railway (GNP&BR), the Baker Street and Waterloo Railway (BS&WR) and the Charing Cross, Euston and Hampstead Railway (CCE&HR), which, respectively, became parts of the present day Piccadilly line, Bakerloo line and Northern line.
 Green was commissioned to design 50 new stations, including their external appearance, and internal fittings and decoration.

 Green developed a unique Modern Style (British Art Nouveau style) style for the ground level station buildings, adapted to suit the individual station location.
 They were constructed as two-storey buildings with a structural steel frame – then a new form of construction recently imported from the United States – providing the large internal spaces needed for ticket halls and lift shafts (the first escalators were introduced in 1911).
 The exterior elevations were clad in non-loadbearing ox-blood red (sang de boeuf) glazed terracotta (faïence) blocks, provided by the Burmantofts Pottery.
 The ground floor was divided into wide bays by columns, allowing separate entrances and exits, and also providing space for retail outlets.

 The design also featured large semi-circular windows at first floor level (occasionally with circular oculi) and a heavy dentilated cornice above.
 A broad strip between the two floors announced the name of the station in capital letters.
 The station buildings were constructed with flat roofs with the deliberate aim of encouraging commercial office development above, another benefit of the load-bearing structural steel frame.